Blogging about mental health...

 Do I blog about mental health or does blogging help my mental health?

 It is autumn, a rainy day in London.
-It’s pretty miserable one might think, it is cloudy, dark and grey.
-Many people would consider it as depressing.
+It’s pretty miserable one might think, it is cloudy, dark, and grey.
+Many people would consider it depressing.
 But not me.